 A couple of weeks ago we shared an old timey article that provided some absolutely bizarre advice for woman of the past on how to bag a husband.

-But we wondered how periods were handled in ye olden days when women weren’t allowed to have a voice, never mind a bodily function (we still don’t fart, its a fact of science).
-We found some pretty bizzare pieces of advice.
-Would’t it have been great if girls back then had Ye Shona Project to serve up the truths?
+This got us wondering how periods were handled in ye olden days when women weren’t allowed to have a voice, never mind a bodily function (we still don’t fart, its a fact of science).
+We found some pretty crazy pieces of advice.
+Wouldn’t it have been great if girls back then had Ye Shona Project to serve up the truths?

 1 Don’t utter the word ‘period’.

-We still aren’t great at saying the word aloud, calling it everything from ‘Aunt Flo’ to ‘The Painters’ to just plain ‘Things’ (accompanied with knowing head nod).
+We still aren’t great at saying the word aloud, calling it everything from ‘Aunt Flo’ to ‘The Painters’ to just plain ‘Things’ (accompanied by a knowing head nod).
 For a long time, women called their period their ‘Flowers’.
 Apparently, this is a metaphor to do with fruit coming after flowers and fertility or some such.
-Here’s an extensive list of euphamisms for periods that are still used.
-Its very long and confusing.
-Lets just say it.
+Here’s an extensive list of euphemisms for periods that are still used.
+It’s very long and confusing.
+Let’s just say it.
 Loud and proud.
+PERIOD!

 2. Get the local barber round to rid you of blood.

-From ancient Greek physicians like Galen, right through to 18th century guides, bleeding from the ankle was recommended as a way to draw the blood down and encourage smooth flow.
+From ancient Greek physicians like Galen, right through to 18th-century guides, bleeding from the ankle was recommended to draw the blood down and encourage smooth flow.
 Jesus.
 No thanks.

 3. Don’t eat a lot, or a little.

 In the 18th century, doctors believed that periods were like a safety valve to release excess blood from the weakest part of the body, the uterus (excuse me?).
-They reckoned that if you ate too much you would bleed heavily and if you ate too little your blood would be too thick and not come out at all at all.
-We wonder if they would have been okay with an entire tub of phish food?
+They reckoned that if you overate you would bleed heavily and if you ate too little your blood would be too thick and not come out at all at all.
+We wonder if they would have been okay with an entire tub of Ben & Jerry’s?